About Proofread Anywhere

 Brooke lives in beautiful Washington State!
 Since becoming a part-time freelance proofreader, she has been able to expand her skills more than she ever thought possible.
 Once she enrolled in the course, she knew she had found her people!
 Proofreading has by far been her favorite job she has ever had.
 In her spare time, she enjoys spending time with her four awesome kiddos, crafting, and baking.

 Maria currently lives in Dallas, TX, and is a freelance proofreader who always dreamed of getting paid to read.
 Her love of books and knack for catching errors is what drew her to Proofread Anywhere, first as a student-turned graduate and then as a virtual assistant.
 Her day job is in the accounting field which she also enjoys.
 Yes, she’s a words AND numbers geek!
-When she is not busy looking for typos, grading student midterms, or crunching numbers, Maria enjoys spending time with her family, friends, and spoiled kitties.
+When she is not busy looking for typos or crunching numbers, Maria enjoys spending time with her family, friends, and spoiled kitties.
 For fun, she loves watching movies, of which book-to-screen movies are some of her favorites.

 Amy is a freelancer and mommy from Kalamazoo, Michigan.
 She holds a BA in Spanish from Olivet Nazarene University, and the love for language runs deep.
 Besides proofreading, grading exams, and caring for her babies (one human, three furry), she also writes about grief on her blog.
 In her spare time, she likes to read novels, study Portuguese, do yoga, bake, play the flute, go dancing, and sing songs from musicals (loudly) with her son.